UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 88e87de7ba27
 1. Navigate to the following Portal page to download the ZIP file that contains the [CIFS-ECS installer](https://cas.frn00006.ukcloud.com/Docs/Cloud_Storage/CIFS-ECS.zip?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1574424921&Signature=sPorRMvkR5S8lLn1D1tmahyzK3g%3D).

-    To download CIFS-ECS you'll need your UKCloud Portal log in details.

 2. Extract and run the setup launcher from the ZIP file.

 3. Step through the wizard, adjusting values to suit your environment.